BY SOFO ARCHON

 For instance, if a child’s parents are filled with worries, fears and stress, then the child might very well develop into an anxious, insecure, neurotic adult.
 On the contrary, if a child’s parents are confident, can handle difficulties and have a positive outlook on life, it’s highly probable that the child will develop an optimistic attitude and be unafraid of facing the challenges that life brings on its way.

-This means that in many cases the best way for parents to teach children nearly anything is to embody what they are trying to teach them.
+This means that perhaps the best way for parents to teach children nearly anything is to embody what they are trying to teach them.
 Many parents, however, give children advice that they don’t themselves apply in their lives.
 “Don’t ever smoke cigarettes, it’s bad for your health,” we often hear parents say to their children while holding a lit cigarette in their hands.
 Or, “Stop fighting with your siblings” while they angrily spank them as a way of punishment for their inappropriate behavior.
 The result?
 Children receive conflicting messages from the words and actions of their parents — and actions always speak louder than words.
 Hence, children reach their conclusions from what they’ve been shown and not what they’ve been told.